noah-milarski/noah-milarski/README.md

 # Noah Milarski

-Backend Software Developer at Inteliger with a strong focus on building efficient systems and analyzing data.
-Currently studying Software Engineering and Data Science to further enhance my expertise.
+Backend Software Developer at Inteliger, specializing in software engineering and all aspects of data management, including storage, analysis, and manipulation.

 ## Connect with Me